urol-e5/timeseries_molecular/D-Apul/code/README.md

 ---

-- [`00.00-D-Apul-raw-reads-FastQC-MultiQC.Rmd`](./00.00-raw-reads-FastQC-MultiQC.Rmd): Quality check of raw sequencing reads using FastQC and MultiQC.
+- [`00.00-D-Apul-RNAseq-reads-FastQC-MultiQC.Rmd`](./00.00-D-Apul-RNAseq-reads-FastQC-MultiQC.Rmd): Quality check of raw RNA-seq reads using FastQC and MultiQC.